Loading and Saving Workspaces

 Using a Workspace file as a command line argument

-It is possible to give a SWS file as a command line argument when starting SIGVIEW, for example:
+It is possible to use an SWS file as a command line argument when starting SIGVIEW, for example:

 Saving file names in a Workspace